h1T3k/gnome-standalone/README.md

 Lastly, while I uncovered three ways to get this done I am going to assume that you are doing exactly as I did and so from here on out I will refer to our target drive as nvme0n1 and its partitions as nvme0n1p1, nvme0n1p2, nvme0n1p3/nvme0n1p3_crypt/luks-aaaa-aa-aa-aa-aaaaaa, nvme0n1p4_crypt and nvme0n1p5_crypt etc etc if I and when I do, so make sure to check your device ids etc before making any changes.
 Maybe copy ths file down and adjust it before you start.

-In Mac OS, obtain the installer and DD it to your external device.
-	sudo diskutil list

-identify the internal drive
-	sudo dd if=/path/to/kali.iso of=/dev/disk69 bs=1M conv=fsync status=progress

-Once it's finished, power it down and carefully remove the internal drive.
+In Mac OS, power it down and carefully remove the internal drive.
 This will take care of /target/boot/efi being mounted to the wrong location.

 Replace the internal drive with the new SSD we are using as our /target.
 Plug back in the power cable, our Kali installer USB and reboot our computer from the image.

 Continue by selecting "Advanced Options" and then selecting "graphical expert installation guide.."

 Select:

 	advanced options
 and then:

 	graphical expert install
 and wait for the installer to load a list options.

 Begin selection of default install options and settings according to language, keyboard preferences etc.